- What is an Airbnb Payment Scam?

 - Frequently Asked Questions

-With over seven million listings worldwide, Airbnb is the first choice of many travelers looking for vacation rentals.
+With over twelve million listings worldwide, Airbnb is the first choice of many travelers looking for vacation rentals.
 Unfortunately, scammers have taken notice and prey on unsuspecting users.
 One of the most popular scams to hit the Airbnb platform is the Airbnb payment scam.

 What is an Airbnb Payment Scam?

-A Host Requests Airbnb Payment Outside of the Website
+A Host Requests Payment Outside of the Airbnb Website

 You find a property you’re interested in renting and send a message to the host using the Airbnb website or app.